-You’ll need a data plan to chart your data sources; work through the data format compatibility issues; and align data states.
+You’ll need a data plan to chart your data sources.
+Work through the data format compatibility issues; and then align data states.
 Working with Tableau will help you sort through these data management issues.

 Over to you

-Tableau Software, with Salesforce Data Cloud, offers a robust solution for businesses looking to gain a competitive edge in sales and marketing.
+Tableau software, with Salesforce Data Cloud, offers a robust solution for businesses looking to gain a competitive edge in sales and marketing.
 It simplifies data analysis, empowers data-driven decision-making, and enhances the overall effectiveness of sales and marketing strategies.
-While cost considerations are essential, the potential benefits make Tableau with Salesforce Data Cloud a compelling choice for organisations seeking to thrive in today’s data-driven business landscape.
+Cost considerations are essential.
+But, the potential benefits make Tableau with Salesforce Data Cloud a compelling choice for organisations seeking to thrive in today’s data-driven business landscape.

-What’s ultra-nice of course, is that Salesforce has paved the way for you to explore how this could work for your organisation, without the starter-pack license costs.
-We work with companies to get started and develop with and for them a roadmap of Salesforce technology adoption and innovation.
+What’s nice is that Salesforce has paved the way for you.
+Salesforce helps you explore how this could work for your organisation, without the starter-pack license costs.
+We help companies like yours to start.
+Together we develop a roadmap of Salesforce technology adoption and innovation.